unipv-larl/llms-ag/README.md

 This repository is associated with a paper presented at the 2025 CLiC-it conference.

-This repository contains the datasets, fine-tuning data, and code used to explore the use of large language models (LLMs) in semi-automating the population of the Ancient Greek WordNet (AGWN) through synonym generation.
+This repository contains the datasets, fine-tuning data and code, and output validation data used to explore the use of large language models (LLMs) in semi-automating the population of the Ancient Greek WordNet (AGWN) through synonym generation.
 To cite this work, please acknowledge the repository appropriately and check back for future updates upon publication.

 **Description**